By Judith Schiff, Chief Research Archivist, Manuscripts and Archives

 After World War II, Yale President A. Whitney Griswold (1950–1963) redefined the liberal arts educational mission of Yale and enlivened the university’s architectural appearance by inviting the best modern architects to design its buildings.
 Under the administration of President Kingman Brewster (1963–1977), Yale became more diverse.
 Women were admitted to Yale College in 1969, and the first women transfer students received the bachelor of arts degree in 1971.
 In 1972 the School of Art and Architecture was divided into separate schools.
 The School of Management was established in 1973.

 The university is now New Haven’s largest employer with over 11,000 faculty, professionals, and staff, and a student body of about 12,000.
 In 1997, Yale appointed the first vice president of New Haven and state affairs in recognition of the importance to Yale of relations with the city and region at this juncture of the university’s history.
-Through the administrations of Yale presidents A. Bartlett Giamatti, Benno C. Schmidt, and current president Richard C. Levin, Yale and the city have continued to work cooperatively in developing mutually beneficial educational, cultural, and economic projects.
+Through the administrations of Yale presidents A. Bartlett Giamatti, Benno C. Schmidt, Richard C. Levin, and current president Peter Salovey, Yale and the city have continued to work cooperatively in developing mutually beneficial educational, cultural, and economic projects.